Small Art. Big ideas.

 Resembling an art crawl, yet between small and medium sized arts venues in our community, Little Falls.

-Small but Noteworthy was conceived by local artist Heidi Jeub after she settled in her small Quonset Hut studio in Little Falls.
-Her space was small, and awkward, but she wanted to invite her audience of talented artists, patrons, and friends to enjoy the space.
-Knowing the small restrictions of her space, she included her neighbor, Tony's 1st Avenue Custom Framing and Furniture Restoration, who also features local artists.
+When Heidi Jeub settled in her small, and awkward, Quonset Hut studio in Little Falls, she wanted to invite her audience of talented artists, patrons, and friends to enjoy the space.
+Knowing the small restrictions of her space, she included her neighbor, Tony's 1st Avenue Custom Framing and Furniture Restoration, who also featured local artists.
 She did not stop there: she invited the long-time, artist-supporting restaurant, Zoomski's Midtown Cafe, and the local arts organization, Great River Arts, to participate.
 The four venues allowed for a "reason to come" for regional visitors.
 The event included a Friday-night reception at all four locations, a Saturday art crawl, a poetry open mic, and a spoken word event.
 All festivities were concluded (and evaluated) over coffee and scones at Zoomski's, with the final conclusion being: "Let's do this again."

 October 26-28, 2018

 Those are the dates for the next Small but Noteworthy!
 We have exciting plans to make it bigger and better!